NibiruChain/sai-docs/sai-core/contract-integeraiton.md

-# Sai Contracts – WASM & EVM Integration Guide
+# Sai Contracts – WASM & EVM Integration

 A practical, copy‑paste friendly reference for integrating with Sai’s perpetuals and SLP vaults from **Cosmos (WASM)** and **EVM** wallets.
 It documents all calls shown in the code you shared, with params, expected preconditions, and example snippets.